kushalsamani/healthcare_insurance_predictor/README.md

 - For the **younger group**, Linear Regression was used after including `genetical_risk_score`, yielding a strong R² of ~98%.

-- For the **older group**, XGBoost remained the best-performing model.
+- For the **older group**, XGBoost remained the best-performing model. `genetical_risk_score` was set as 0 for this group to maintain consistency.